1840 Census Age Calculator

 Blind

-Described at the time as “insane” or “idiots” (terms used historically, though outdated and inappropriate today)
+Labeled at the time as “insane” or “idiots” (historical terms, now outdated and inappropriate)

-These questions reflect a growing government interest in education, literacy, and public welfare—though they also raise questions about privacy and how such information was perceived by those being counted.
+These categories reflect a growing government interest in education, literacy, and public welfare, even as they raise questions about privacy and how such information was perceived.

 Why Genealogists Value the 1840 Census

-Health and education categories offer rare personal insights
+Health and education categories provide rare personal insights

 Literacy information helps place individuals within social context

-Military pension data can point to earlier service records
+Pension data can point to earlier military service

-Use the calculator above to estimate a birth year based on age categories recorded in this census.
+Use the 1840 Census Age Calculator above to estimate a probable birth year based on the age ranges recorded in this census.